samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

 }
 ```

-This interceptor service intercept (of course) all of the outgoing HTTP requests and add an authentication header if a token is available.
+This interceptor service intercepts (of course) all of the outgoing HTTP requests and add an authentication header if a token is available.
 To do this, this interceptor implements `HttpInterceptor`, which has the constraint of needing the `intercept` function.
 This function is then invoked upon an HTTP request.

 Much like the middleware in your backend, this will return a `next.handle`, which basically forwards the modified request to the original destination.
-The `intercept` function in this case is quite simple.
+The `intercept` function, in this case, is quite simple.
 You are cloning the incoming request to add an `Authorization` header.
 Remember, if no token is found, nothing is added.
 Once the request has been altered, this interceptor invokes the `next.handle` passing the modified request.

 The reason why you are creating this interceptor is to ensure that all of your requests contain the appropriate `Authorization` header.
 Centralizing the header management like this makes it easier in the future.
 If changes are made to authentication or if new requests are added to the project, no changes are needed.